Comply with Gmail, Yahoo, and Microsoft's Requirements for Email Senders

 |---|---|

-| High complaint rate | Throttle sending |
+| Abnormal complaint rate | Restrict sending speed |

-| Unauthenticated domain | Block sending |
+| Incomplete authentication | Block sending |

-| Spam trap hit | Account suspension |
+| Spam trap hit | Suspend account |

 5.4 Deliverability Insights

-- Complaint trend analysis
+- Complaint and bounce trend changes

 6. Consequences of Non‑Compliance

-Failure to meet requirements will result in:
+Failure to meet the above requirements may result in:

 - Gmail: Spam folder / block

-- Yahoo: Rejection or de-prioritization
+- Yahoo: Rejection or lower delivery priority

-- Microsoft (Outlook): Lower delivery priority
+- Microsoft (Outlook): Delivery delay or lower priority

-Long-term Impact:
+Long-term Impact